ian-cho/data-prep-kit/examples/agentic/README.md

 3. Configure access to LLM:

-   We have currently used the following frameworks:
+   We have have tested our project with the following LLM execution frameworks:
    - [Replicate](https://replicate.com/)
    - [Watsonx](https://www.ibm.com/watsonx)
    - locally running [Ollama](https://ollama.com/) (on mac)